GuillaumeRoss/oops.computer/content/posts/safer-github-setup.md

 That way, your corporate GitHub notifications  are accessible on work email, and GitHub sessions themselves, with SAML.

 The main downside of leveraging SSO on GitHub is that the price jumps from $4 per user/month to **$21**.
-They're not going to give up their rankings on [sso.tax](https://sso.tax/) soon.
+They're not going to give up their ranking on [sso.tax](https://sso.tax/) soon.

 0. Go to the *Organization Security* settings page.
 1. Enable SSO ![Enable SSO to check ✅](./images/safer-github-setup/enablesso.png)